iccmr-quantum/pqca/README.md

 of shape `4 x 2 x 4`, with each cell of size `2 x 2 x 2`.
 The Update Frame would then need to be a circuit on 8 qubits.

-The Automaton is called with `automaton.iterate(n)` which will combine all the update frames into one large circuit, and apply this circuit `n` times, recording the internal state after each application.
+One can then call `next(automaton)` which will advance the internal state of the automaton and return the new state.

 ## Installation